London's hidden art and architecture

-This course takes the form of a series of thematic walks exploring some of London's hidden art and architecture.
+This offsite course takes the form of a series of thematic visits to explore some of London's hidden art and architecture.
 Each week we will visit a different area, such as the City of London and Bloomsbury, and investigate specific topics such as postmodern architecture, or the impact of immigration on London.
-We also explore some of London's less well known smaller museums, art galleries and historic locations, examining what makes these places so appealing or different to what we might find elsewhere.
-Handouts (with maps) will lets you explore the places discussed in your own time should you wish to do so.
+We also visit some of London's less well known smaller museums, art galleries and historic locations, examining what makes these places so appealing or different to what we might find elsewhere.

 What will we cover?

 -A historical overview of London's lesser known art and architecture and the people who have contributed to this

 -How London's landscape has been shaped by key social and cultural events, such as immigration and war

 -Visits to a variety of historic locations and smaller museums and galleries.

 What will I achieve?